dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-iis-errors-reference.md

 Troubleshooting:

-* If the system doesn't have Internet access while installing the server hosting bundle, this exception occurs when the installer is prevented from obtaining the *Microsoft Visual C++ 2015 Redistributable*.
+* If the system doesn't have Internet access while installing the Hosting Bundle, this exception occurs when the installer is prevented from obtaining the *Microsoft Visual C++ 2015 Redistributable*.
 Obtain an installer from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=53840).
 If the installer fails, the server may not receive the .NET Core runtime required to host a framework-dependent deployment (FDD).
 If hosting an FDD, confirm that the runtime is installed in Programs &amp; Features.
 If needed, obtain a runtime installer from [.NET All Downloads](https://www.microsoft.com/net/download/all).
 After installing the runtime, restart the system or restart IIS by executing **net stop was /y** followed by **net start w3svc** from a command prompt.

 ## OS upgrade removed the 32-bit ASP.NET Core Module